 - Find out how to invest in Polkadot and start to earn a passive income.

-- See the exchanges where you can stake Polkadot for Americans.
+- See the exchanges where you can stake Polkadot from the UK.

 - Get a step-by-step guide that takes you through the procedure.

 Staking Polkadot is a way to earn passive income.
 As well as the financial reward, staking Polkadot reduces price volatility and helps maintain the blockchain's integrity.